 What Is Title Fraud?

+Home title fraud occurs when someone forges a deed to your property and either sells the property or monetizes it in some other way.
 The FBI first reported on house stealing in 2008, and this type of scam has evolved and spread since.
 The ways that title fraud can occur include:

 - The thief can open a home equity line of credit through an account in your name and cash out, leaving you with the debt and potential foreclosure.

 - Some fraudsters target empty homes, such as vacation homes or the property of a deceased owner that is still in probate.
 A thief can steal the owner’s identity and sell the property, walking away with the profits.